NkiroteFay/alx-system_engineering-devops/0x02-shell_redirections/README.md

-this script displays the lines with the pattern root and s lines after that
+this script displays all the file lines without a particular pattern